Constraint effective action and critical correlation functions at fixed magnetization: Implementation of the FRG approach

 \section{Implementation of the FRG approach}

 In this Appendix, we discuss some technical and numerical aspects of the FRG.
 The FRG approach involves the introduction of an infrared regulator function $R_k(\q)$, see \cref{eq:Wetterich}.
-We use in the present work the Exponential regulator
+In the present work, we use the Exponential regulator

-which has been successfully used to study DE to high orders~\cite{Balog2019}.
+which has been used successfully to study DE to high orders~\cite{Balog2019}.
 Here $Z_{k}$ is a scale of field renormalization needed to recover the critical physics (see below) and $\alpha$ is a numerical prefactor.
 While the results should not, in principle, depend on $R_k(\q)$, any approximation induces a weak regulator dependence.
 We choose the value of $\alpha$ such that the results depend the least on the regulator, a procedure known as the principle of minimal sensitivity (PMS) \cite{canet03,Kos2016}.
-The PMS is necessary to obtain a convergence of the results with the order of the DE~\cite{Balog2019}.
+The PMS is necessary to obtain convergence of the results with the order of the DE~\cite{Balog2019}.
 In practice, we choose the values of $\alpha$ found in the literature for the PMS of the critical exponent $\nu$.
+Another rationale for selecting the optimal $\alpha$, based on a minimal breaking of conformal symmetry at the RG fixed point leads to a very similar value of $\alpha$ \cite{balog_conformal_2020}.

 In order to explore physics near criticality, it is necessary to introduce dimensionless variables through rescaling by appropriate powers of $k$.
 Indeed, $k$ explicitly breaks the scale invariance at criticality.
 We thus define the dimensionless quantities (noted with tildas)